 The emphasis in the living units is on safety first.
 Their safety is the basis for a secure, therapeutic environment for abused children.
 It allows them to begin to thrive and grow.
 Safety is the number one imperative to ensure a clinical dynamic that allows the children to begin learning to trust adults, to explore their trauma and to reintegrate their social development.

-Almost all of our clients have experienced some type of severe trauma, including: sexual abuse; physical abuse; neglect; witnessing domestic violence; and significant losses in their life.
-Many of the young men have symptoms of Attention Deficit Disorder, Asperger’s Syndrome and Post Traumatic Stress Disorder, as well as major depressive, mood, and anxiety disorders.
-Staff are specially trained to manage the symptoms and behaviors associated with these diagnoses in a safe and best practice manner per strict treatment standards.
+Each child has therapeutic mental health needs and we are here to help.
+All of our clients have experienced some type of severe trauma.
+The team members are specially trained to manage the symptoms and behaviors associated with these diagnoses in a safe and best practice manner per strict treatment standards.

 Each child has an individualized treatment plan addressing their specific emotional, behavioral, mental health and trauma recovery issues.
 This plan consists of a specialized approach of case work services, mentoring, individual and group therapy and family therapy services where appropriate, as well as other needed specialized psychiatric and medical services.